mokszr/ultimate-geojson/README.md

 **ultimate-geojeson** is the ultimate GeoJSON java library to generate & parse GeoJSON and to do geospatial operations on geometry objects.

+Conversion from JTS (org.locationtech.jts) to ugeojson DTO model and vice versa is supported now.

 **Table of Contents**

 - [ultimate-geojson](#ultimate-geojson)